Shirley Strong

-Shirley Elaine Strong (née Strong, born 18 November 1958) is a British former athlete who competed mainly in the 100 metres hurdles.
+Shirley Elaine Strong (married name Holloway, born 18 November 1958) is a British former athlete who competed mainly in the 100 metres hurdles.
 In this event, she won a silver medal at the 1984 Olympic Games in Los Angeles, a gold medal at the 1982 Commonwealth Games, and a silver medal at the 1978 Commonwealth Games.
 She also held the British record from 1980 to 1988.

 Personal life

 Strong was born in Cuddington, Cheshire and remained in the village throughout her career.
 She has two daughters and lives in Holmes Chapel, Cheshire.

+She studied at Northwich Grammar School For Girls, now known as The County High School, Leftwich.

 Career

+She trained with Stretford athletic club.

+She was twice English and twice British Schoolgirls 100 hurdles champion 1974 and 1975.

-Strong began her national career in 1977 with second placings in the 100 metres hurdles at both the AAA Championships and the UK Athletics Championships, achieving second place again in 1978 at both championships.
-Between 1979 and 1984 she won six consecutive golds at the AAA Championships and was UK Champion in 1979, 1980 and 1983.
-She studied at Northwich Grammar School For Girls, now known as The County High School, Leftwich.
+Strong went on with her national career in 1977 with second placings in the 100 metres hurdles at both the 1977 WAAA Championships and the UK Athletics Championships, achieving second place again in 1978 at both championships.

-Strong's first major championship was the 1978 Commonwealth Games, in Edmonton, Canada where she got the silver medal.
-She went on to improve on that in the 1982 Commonwealth Games in Brisbane Australia, by getting the gold medal.
+Strong's first major championship was representing England at the 1978 Commonwealth Games, in Edmonton, Canada, where she got the silver medal.

+Strong became the British 100 metres hurdles champion after winning the British WAAA Championships title at the 1979 WAAA Championships and retained the title in 1980, 1981, 1982, 1983, in a national record time of 12.95 sec and 1984.

+Strong represented England at the 1982 Commonwealth Games in Brisbane Australia, by getting the gold medal.

+Shirley won the Northern Ireland 100 hurdles championship in 1983.

 Strong achieved a creditable fifth place at the 1983 World Championships with a wind-assisted time of 12.78 seconds, Great Britain's highest placing in the event until Tiffany Porter finished in fourth place in 2011.

-With the eastern European countries absent through boycott at the 1984 Olympics in Los Angeles, Strong went into the 100 metres hurdles event as favourite.
+With the eastern European countries absent through a boycott at the 1984 Olympics in Los Angeles, Strong went into the 100 metres hurdles event as a favourite.
 However, in the final Benita Fitzgerald-Brown of the United States ran the race of her life to take gold in 12.84 seconds, 0.04 seconds faster than the Briton.

 In the years following Los Angeles, Strong was frequently troubled by problems with her achilles tendon and failed to qualify for the 1986 Commonwealth Games.
-She did earn selection for the European Championships later that year, but withdrew from the team.
+She earned selection for the European Championships later that year, but withdrew from the team.
 After competing in the 1987 indoor season she retired from athletics.